 - Am I going to be expected to have them over for sleepovers like I do my own grandchildren?

 - She better be as good to my son’s children as she is with her own.

 - Does she even know how to cook like my son and grandchildren like?

 - How do you even treat step-grandchildren fairly when I don’t know them, they don’t know me, and we will never spend time together?

 - Do I let them call me grandma?

-- How to I treat the ex-daughter in law?
+- How do I treat the ex-daughter-in-law?
 Do I call her, acknowledge her birthday?